brendanmetzger/bloc/README.md

 ## Templates

 #### Goals
+- templates contain only one language grammar (and can thus be validated)
+- simple variable syntax
-- eliminate ugly looping structure
+- no ugly looping structures
-- eliminate conditions
-- enforce perfect structure (with nicely formatted output as a byproduct)
-- absolutely no logic in the view files
+- no conditions allowed, nor any function calls allowed in the view files
+- input/output can be validated and formatted
 - recursive (partials insert partials) with no additional flags or programming needed.

-Still under development, but so far, templates are 100% valid markup and data is supplied via simple tagging with `[@var]`.

 ### Syntax
+- templates are plain XML or HTML files, and there must always be a root node. ie. `<b/><c/>` = bad `<a><b/><c/></a>` = good
 - the entire node must start with `[` and end with `]` and somewhere inside must contain an alphanumeric key preceded with an `@` symbol.
 Remember, an attribute is a node as well, so same rules apply.
 - if the key does not exist the entire node will be deleted - this is a good thing, as it allows you to avoid the most common bastardization of separating logic from the view, which is peppering your template with conditions to show/hide things based on your data.
 - if you don't want to delete a node because you *might* have data (input example below), make sure your data has that key, but make the value `null` or an empty string.